Project 2: WebWinter 2025

 and observing the HTTP GET request that your payload generates in the server log.

 For full credit, make sure your payload functions exactly as specified above.
-We cannot accept solutions that load an incorrect URL, use an incorrect request method, or send extraneous data.
+We cannot accept solutions that load an incorrect URL or use an incorrect request method.
+You may not use any vulnerabilities from Part 1 to complete this part.

 Hint: In most cases, scripts are loaded alongside other content in the same order as they appear within a page’s source code.
 Your payload may need to account for the possibility that not all elements of the page will be accessible until everything in the DOM is ready!